-Potential for Iran threats 'put on hold,' threats remain: Shanahan
+Potential for Iran attacks 'put on hold,' threats remain: acting Pentagon chief

 He added that it was a period where the threat remained high and the focus was on making sure there was “no miscalculations by the Iranians.”

+“But given all the regional conflicts that we have seen over the past decade and the shape of these attacks, it seems like it’s quite possible that Iran was behind these,” he told the Hugh Hewitt show.

+The State Department said Pompeo spoke with his Norwegian counterpart on Tuesday and discussed an attack on a Norwegian-flagged vessel off Fujairah in the United Arab Emirates.

-Reporting by Idrees Ali; Editing by Chizu Nomiyama and Jeffrey Benkoe
+Reporting by Idrees Ali and Phil Stewart in Washington; Additional reporting by David Brunnstrom; Editing by Jeffrey Benkoe and James Dalgleish